 Your customer’s decision to let you go could have been financial, or scheduling conflicts, or their personal preferences.
 Who knows.

 There’s no harm in asking though.
-In fact, it may help you to understand what areas of your business needs improvement.
+In fact, it may help you to understand what areas of your professional cleaning service business needs improvement.
 So, that alone can be a benefit.
-Other than that, there is no other reason to ask why your contract was terminated.
+Other than that, there’s no other reason to ask why your cleaning contract was terminated.

-I remember about a year ago, Elbert and I were let go from 2 very profitable jobs we had.
+I remember several years ago, Elbert and I were let go from 2 very profitable jobs.
 We even had 4 staff members between the 2 locations.
 Without warning, mid-month nonetheless, we were asked to leave the premises.
 Of course, I called the office manager to find out why.
 “Budget cuts.”
 Is what I was told.

 Why risk continuing to do the work, invoice the customer, and then, Not.Get.Paid because of their lack of funds.